MA

 How will I learn?

-This course is a one year full-time course and is divided into three semesters.
-The first two semesters (September – May) consist of a taught element, whereby students complete 120 credits, and at which point they are eligible for a CILIP accredited Diploma.
-The final semester (June – September) allows the student to complete a Masters dissertation (60 credits), and thus to gain a CILIP accredited MA (180 credits).
+This course is a one-year full-time course and is divided into three semesters.
+The first two semesters (September – May) consist of a taught element, whereby students complete 120 credits, at which point they are eligible for a CILIP-accredited Diploma.
+The final semester (June – September) allows you to complete a Master's dissertation (60 credits), and thus gain a CILIP-accredited MA (180 credits).

 During the first two semesters, the course is delivered via a combination of lectures, seminars and workshops and contact time is approximately 10 hours a week.
-In the final semester you will arrange your level of contact time with your assigned dissertation supervisor.
+In the final semester you'll arrange your level of contact time with your assigned dissertation supervisor.

-In addition to teaching input from Information Studies staff, students will be exposed to guest lectures, visits to services local to the university, and will attend a four day London study tour.
+In addition to teaching input from Information Studies staff, you'll be exposed to guest lectures and visits to services local to the University.

 What will I learn?

-Students wishing to complete the MA will then go on to complete an individual dissertation, whereas those who do not wish to complete this can obtain the CILIP accredited Diploma.
+Students wishing to complete the full MA course will then go on to undertake the individual dissertation, whereas those who do not wish to complete the dissertation can exit after successfully completing their second semester modules with a CILIP-accredited Diploma.